dortania/OpenCore-Install-Guide/installer-guide/opencore-efi.md

 **Note**:

-* Windows users: This will already be done on the `BOOT` USB drive created by MakeInstall
+* Windows users with network installer: This will already be done on the `BOOT` USB drive created by MakeInstall
 * Linux users: This is the `OPENCORE` partition we created earlier
   * Note that Method 1 only creates 1 partition, while Method 2 creates 2 partitions